NAME: Lani Tupu

-In 1999 Lani Tupu won two roles, and an international fan following, thanks to science fiction series Farscape.
-Shot in Australia with a largely Australasian cast (including Tupu’s ex Mercury Theatre boss Jonathan Hardy), Farscape ran for four seasons, followed by a wrap-up mini-series.
-Tupu initially auditioned to play alien warrior D’Argo, but saved a lot of time in make-up by winning the part of goateed-villian Captain Crais instead (he had been wearing the goatee at the audition, thanks to a previous role).
-Tupu found Crais “wonderful and very freeing to play”.
-He also had a rare secondary role on the same show, voicing the ship’s animatronic pilot character.
+- 1999 – Lani won two roles and an international fan following thanks to science fiction series Farscape.
+Shot in Australia with a largely Australasian cast; Farscape ran for four seasons followed by a wrap-up mini-series.
+Lani initially auditioned to play alien warrior ‘D’Argo’, but saved a lot of time in make-up by winning the part of goatee-villain, Captain Crais instead.

-Tupu’s other Australian-based parts range from a “wonderful cameo” in multi award-winner Lantana, to Dolph Lundgren action vehicle The Punisher (as a Mafia chief), TV’s Police Rescue, and tele-movie Heart of Fire, based on heroic Kiwi firefighter Royd Kennedy.
-Tupu’s next feature role is as ‘Boss Man’ in Rolf de Heer (Bad Boy Bubby) feature The King is Dead.
+- His Australian-based acting roles range from a “wonderful cameo” in multi award-winner Lantana, to Dolph Lundgren action vehicle The Punisher (as a Mafia chief), TV’s Police Rescue, and tele-movie Heart of Fire, based on heroic Kiwi firefighter Royd Kennedy, and a feature role as ‘Boss Man’ in Rolf de Heer (Bad Boy Bubby) feature, The King is Dead.

-Tupu set up his Screen Actors Studio in the late 90s, and has taught acting on both sides of the Tasman – including at NIDA and Toi Whakaari.
+- Set up his Screen Actors Studio in the late 1990s and has taught acting on both sides of the Tasman – including at NIDA and Toi Whakaari.
 He also does regular voice-overs for Australian network SBS, and paints.
 Some of his artwork chronicles his travels as an actor.